EXE-Official/EXEUbot/README.md

 ## Roadmap (not in order):

- - [x] Multi-Lang support (i need someone that can translate other language)
+ - [x] Multi-Lang support (we need someone that can translate other language)
  - [ ] Plugins repository (might be added very soon)

 ## Special Contributors: